Bedfordshire and Luton

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary A patient with a long mental health history was discharged without a formal handover or recorded reason, despite the community team believing ongoing support was needed.
+Concerns summary (AI summary) A patient with a long mental health history was discharged without a formal handover or recorded reason, despite the community team believing ongoing support was needed.
 No serious incident investigation followed his death.

 James Stewart